 - Apocrine: The apocrine glands are found beneath hair follicles.
 When stressed, your body secretes an odorless white, milky fluid consisting of water, proteins and fats.
 Once the fluid mixes with natural bacteria on your skin, the bacteria eat sweat and produce a foul-smelling waste you know as B.O.
 These glands produce stress-induced sweat — which is why stress sweat smells extra.

-Smelling Stress Sweat
+Worries About Stress Sweat